zhangxiaosa/LPR/README.md

 - The evaluation results of LPR may not exactly the same as shown in the paper, because LLMs have internal randomness.
 Replicating the experiments for multiple times will mitigate such impact.
 However, the deviation should be trivial, and the results should still support the original claims in the paper.

 - It is possible for remote calls to LLMs to lose connection and raise exceptions, because the resource for user to invoke LLMs might be limited.
 Therefore, we add logics and scripts for quick restart from the intermediate results.

+### Folder Structure
+In github repository, the folder structure is as follows:
+- README.md: The readme file
+- scripts: scripts and programs to run the experiments and analyze the results
+- prompts: prompt files to guide the LLMs
+- benchmark_suites: benchmarks used for evaluation
+  - c: 20 C programs
+  - rust: 20 rust programs
+  - js: 10 JavaScript programs
+- tools: tools used in LPR or for evaluation
+  - perses_deploy.jar: Perses tool
+  - vulcan_deploy.jar: Vulcan tool
+  - token_counter_deploy.jar: a token counter
+- precomputed_results: precomputed results for artifact evaluation (it is time-consuming and LLM-required to rerun the results, so we prepare some results)

 ### Docker Environment Setup